 Another essential component to encouraging handwashing is the existence and accessibility of handwashing stations.
-Across Nimba and Lofa counties, most participants expressed a lack of handwashing stations.
-A female FGD participant in Lofa county stated that did not have hand washing station at the two communal toilets in their quarter.
+Across Nimba and Lofa counties, most participants reported a lack of handwashing stations.
+A female FGD participant in Lofa county stated that they did not have handwashing stations at the two communal toilets in their quarter.

+'''

 "There is no hand washing station at the two toilets in Fofanata Quarter."
-(Bolahun, Lofa, FGD, ODF, Man)
+(Bolahun, Lofa, ODF, FGD, Man)

+'''